 - CHL5608H: Teaching and Learning by the Health Professions: Practical Issues and Approaches

 - CHL5613H: Leading Improvement in the Quality of Health Care for Community Populations

 - CHL5620Y: Required Practicum in Family Medicine (1.0 credit)

 - 0.5 credit: Research oriented course (CHL5605H or other equivalent research course, subject to approval)

 Students are encouraged to take elective courses that will enhance their learning experience and/or provide focused study on a particular topic.

-The DLSPH sponsors and participates in several collaborative specializations which provide students with additional experience in a multidisciplinary area.
+The DLSPH offers several collaborative specializations which provide students with additional experience in a multidisciplinary area.

 MPH (FCM) Advanced Standing